While software development can certainly be considered expensive, its price is very relative and varies a lot from project to project.

 To begin, let’s look at the core of any project, the team that turns customers’ ideas into reality.
 Depending on the project, you will need a certain range of professionals to develop your product.
 A standard team usually includes a business analyst, a project manager, a system architect, a quality assurance engineer, a designer, and a certain number of developers that depends on the complexity of the project.
 All of this is going back to the initial idea, that it takes a village to develop a good product.

-To calculate the approximate price per month of development, we can take an average salary of each of the team roles, add them up and divide by 12.
+To calculate the approximate price per month of development, we can take the average salary of each of the team roles, add them up and divide by 12.
 To know a more complete number, we’d have to include the prices of the architectural technical elements of the project.
 Which is the next reason on our list.

 Complexity & functionality